Bernardo-MG/development-docs/maven/site.md

 ## Reports

-The site includes not only documentation, but also several reports, generated along the docs.
+The [report plugins][report_plugins] will generate several reports along the site.
+Check the plugin documentation to find about each of them, but most of them will generate a HTML file which can be linked by the site.

+Usually these HTML files are processed by the Maven skin being used.
+But some reports will ignore that completely.

+Remember that some of these reports may need additional information, for example the coverage data generated during the testing phase.

 ## Command

-As some reports will require the output from the tests it is recommended running all the tests before generating the site:
+As some reports will require test results it is recommended running all the tests before generating the site:

 ```
 mvn verify site